State-of-the-Art Car: Design and development

 Around 1970, the United States Department of Transportation's Urban Mass Transportation Administration (UMTA) began the Urban Rapid Rail Vehicle and Systems Program with the intention of creating a new rapid transit vehicle for use on existing and proposed systems.
 The new cars were to represent the state of the art in transit vehicle technology; priority was placed on making them comfortable, safe, reliable, and quiet to attract passengers.
 Boeing Vertol was selected in 1971 to manage the State-of-the-Art Car (SOAC) project.

 The Budd Company, Pullman-Standard, Rohr Industries, the St. Louis Car Company, and Vought bid for a contract to produce a two-car demonstrator set, which was won by the St. Louis Car Company.
 The design was based on the R44 subway car, which the company had recently produced for the New York City Subway, with influences from recently produced BART rolling stock.
 The two SOAC demonstrator cars were completed in 1972; along with the R44, they were the last rolling stock produced by the company.
 The SOAC cars cost $350,000 each, compared to $300,000 each for the R44.

 The SOAC was built to meet the loading gauge of existing rapid transit systems in Boston, Chicago, Cleveland, New York City, and Philadelphia.
-It was restricted to certain lines, including the IND Division in New York City and the Skokie Swift in Chicago because other parts of those systems had smaller loading gauges.
+It was restricted to certain lines, including the B Division in New York City and the Skokie Swift in Chicago because other parts of those systems had smaller loading gauges.
 The SOAC was built to dimensions nearly identical to the R44: 74 ft 8+1/2 in long and 9 ft 9 in wide.
-Floor height could be adjusted to match platform heights of each system, with the cars 11 ft 8+1/2 in to 12 ft 1+1/2 in high depending on configuration.
+Floor height could be adjusted to match platform heights of each system, with the cars 11 ft 8+1/2 in to 12 ft 1+1/2 in high, depending on the configuration.

-The two demonstrator cars were built with two different configurations: "Lo-Density" with a total capacity of 220 passengers per car, and "Hi-Density" with 300-passenger capacity.
+The two demonstrator cars were built with two different configurations: "Lo-Density" with a total capacity of 220 passengers per car, and "Hi-Density" with a 300-passenger capacity.
 The "Hi-Density" car had a mixture of transverse and longitudinal seating, with a total of 72 seats.
 The "Lo-Density" car had 62 seats in three sections: one with only transverse seats, one with a mix of seat types, and one with a mix of seat types and two tables.
 Both demonstrator cars were "A" cars with a cab at one end.
 The SOAC used third rail power in most locations, but power was collected from overhead lines in Chicago and Cleveland.